corda/corda/docs/source/setting-up-a-corda-network.rst

   resolvable name of a machine in a VPN.
 * ``rpcAddress``: The address to which Artemis will bind for RPC calls.
 * ``webAddress``: The address the webserver should bind.
 Note that the port must be distinct from that of ``p2pAddress`` and ``rpcAddress`` if they are on the same machine.
-* ``networkMapService``: Details of the node running the network map service.
-If it's this node that's running the service then this field must not be specified.

 Starting the nodes
 ~~~~~~~~~~~~~~~~~~